 Specify effort for a task

-To estimate the effort of a task in advance, you can choose from the following options:
+Enter the estimated effort of a task in the Effort column.
+Choose from the following options:

 Manual input is also possible, but the options have been chosen deliberately.
 The selectable times are precise enough to be able to easily determine the progress in the implementation of the work package, but at the same time they are broad enough to allow a quick estimation and to avoid that the estimation takes more time than it is useful in the end.